-The reality is that the internet is flooded with ebooks, “ultimate guides to,” checklists and other content being tucked away behind form fills.
+The reality is that the internet is flooded with ebooks, “ultimate guides to,” checklists, and other content being tucked away behind form fills.

-With so many companies creating content, and many of them doing so without much attention to detail or quality, buyers have taken note and approach conversion forms with an increasing level of skepticism.
+With so many companies creating content, and many of them doing so without much attention to detail or quality, buyers have taken note and they approach conversion forms with an increasing level of skepticism.

-This is with good reason, because — let’s be honest — there is a LOT of crappy content out there.
 In an environment where buyers are suffering from form fatigue and conversion rates are dropping, it begs the question, should you still be gating your content?

 As with many things, the answer to this question is, “it depends.”

-When you should gate content
+3 cases when you should gate content

 Despite the fact that conversion forms often get a bad rap in the eyes of buyers, there are still plenty of cases when it not only makes sense to gate your content, but your buyers will also be happy to fill out a form (with their real email address!).

-When your content is extremely high value
+1. When your content is extremely high value

 There are definitely cases where buyers are more than willing to fill out a form to get content.
 Often, this happens when the content they are trying to get is extremely in-depth or contains unique or original information or data that they can’t get anywhere else.

-If you are producing original research or creating white papers with insights or thought leadership from sought-after authors, odds are that your website visitors will willingly fill out a form to get it.
+If you are producing original research or white papers with insights or thought leadership from sought-after authors, odds are that your website visitors will willingly fill out a form to get it.

-When gated content is already performing well
+2. When gated content is already performing well

 If faced with the choice of what to do with existing content, let your conversion rates be your guide.
-According to WordStream, the average landing page conversion rate falls around 2.35%.
-The top 25% sites are converting at 5.31% and above, while the top 10% are looking at 11.45% and above.

-By contrast, for those offers where your conversion rates are strong and there is a sufficient high volume of traffic coming to the landing page, it probably makes sense to continue to keep it gated.
+By contrast, for those offers where your conversion rates are strong and there is a sufficiently high volume of traffic coming to the landing page, it probably makes sense to continue to keep it gated.

-When you want to repurpose already ungated content
+3. When you want to repurpose already ungated content

 If you’re doing content marketing consistently, you’ve probably covered certain topics from several angles.
 This is especially true if you’re following Marcus Sheridan’s They Ask, You Answer methodology and using The Big 5 topics to guide your editorial strategy.